 - How users can opt out of it

 Moreover, updating this policy periodically is also an essential task to execute.

 3. Copyright Notice Page:

 You surely wouldn’t want anyone else to use your content with their names.
 It can be a severe copy breach.
 So, to ignore this incident and to let them know its consequences, you must be displaying the copyright notice.
-This notice should include almost every element of the site, including logo, content, images, videos, and more.
+This notice should include almost every element of the website, including the logo, content, images, videos, and more.

 How Can WPLegalPages Help You?

 As per its features and advantages, WPLegalPages can be considered one of the best plugins for creating legal pages.
 With the smooth interface, making this plugin work isn’t that tough.
 Also, everything that it carries can help with some or the other issue.

 So, there are certain essential features that you should know about while assessing the worth of WPLegalPages.

 - Inbuilt Templates: